6 credits during the 3nd year of 8741 Theories and techniques of interlingual mediation (L-12) GENOVA

 THE CITY AS AN ECONOMIC SPACE: - The economics of territorial concentration - City formation and value of the urban space theories – urban cycle, technological revolutions, city localization drivers – innovation, city networks, city and productive localization (introduction).

 TERRITORIAL ECONOMIC POLICIES (SOME HINTS) - Regional and urban development, benefits and costs – political goals and instruments of the territorial planning policy.

 The first 6 credits will follow the structure explained above and carried out by Enrico Musso.
 The remaining 3 credits will be taught by Cécile Sillig, and they include in depth studies on:

-LOCAL DEVELOPMENT: basic concepts, Keynes' and Leontief's multipliers, exogenous development (Perroux), endogenous development (districts, clusters, milieu innovateur, territorial social capital).)
+LOCAL DEVELOPMENT: basic concepts, exogenous development, endogenous development

 The references for the part of Introduction to Economics will be given at the beginning of the course.
 For the part of regional economics:

 6-Credit Course: Flavio Boscacci (2011), Economia del territorio, Pitagora Editrice, Bologna, Chapters 1-7